Twingate-Labs/tg-group-profile-manager/README.md

         - profiles: List of Object, where each Object defines a group profile
         - profileName: User friendly group profile name
         - groups: List of Twingate groups within the profile which the users can switch to
-        - applicableToGroup: A Twingate group which the users within it can access the group profile
+        - applicableToGroup: A Twingate group which the users within it can access the group profile, set to 'Everyone' to give all Twingate users the access to the group profile
 ```
     export BOT_TOKEN={SLACK_BOT_TOKEN}
     export SIGNING_SECRET={SLACK_SECRET}